-According to my wife, the schedule was relaxed, the projects were always completed on time, and the learning decisions were handled democratically.
+According to my wife, the schedule was relaxed, there was always plenty of time to complete the assigned projects, and the learning decisions were handled democratically.
 The teachers often conceded to the students’ requests, while providing invaluable guidance on handling projects.
 The teachers themselves were practicing professionals in their fields, adding the insight of their experience to the curriculums.

 Working in Wiesbaden

-As in many places, how easy it is to gain employment in Germany depends on your qualifications.
+As in most places, how easy it is to gain employment in Germany depends on your qualifications.

-Working in Germany has a few benefits, which far outweigh the drawbacks given the alternatives.
+Working in Germany has benefits which far outweigh the drawbacks given the alternatives.

 Advantages of Working in Germany:

 Given the low costs of living, German wages enabled me to enjoy a high standard of living with plenty of fun activities while also putting serious money aside.

 Fresh out of college and after her internship, my wife had a salary of about 2700 euro, of which she got to keep almost 1900 in hand.
 The employer even allowed her to work part-time remotely from Spain for 1700 euros.
 There were also Christmas bonuses which paid as much as a thirteenth salary.

 It is one of the few countries where the combination of low living costs and high salary enables you to put serious money aside.
 It’s a liberating economic experience.